DaMrNelson/xrb/README.md

     - Responds with replies, errors, and events

 # TODO
+    - Replies (Crl+F "▶")
+        - Also figure out how replies are separated from each other.
+Is it by sequence_number?
     - read_keymap_notify
     - Multithread usage?
         - Thread lock when creating new resource IDs.
 Or maybe just thread lock the entire thing?
 Idk yet.